karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 This post is the second in a series on organising and analysing data from the Open Soil Spectral Library (OSSL).
 To run the scripts used in this post you need to setup a Python environment, and clone or download the python scripts from a [GitHub repository (repo)](https://github.com/karttur/OSSL-pydev/), as explained in the post [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-pydev-clone).

+This post is a detailed explanation of the arguments required for running the python script <span class='module'>OSSL_import</span>.
+If you rather want to setup the script and run an example, I recommend consulting the post [OSSL example framework](../../libspectrosupport/spectrosupport-OSSL-data-clone) instead.
+Alternatively there is a short-hand instruction for getting from downloaded OSSL data to a Machine Learning prediction in the post [Run OSSL-pydev modules](../../libspectrosupport/spectrosupport-OSSL-run).

 ### Introduction

-In this post you will arrange (import) a downloaded OSSL dataset using a python script.
+In this post you will rearrange (synonyms: extract or import) a downloaded OSSL dataset using a python script.
 The script will combine data on the site, laboratory data and spectral scans.
 The combined data is saved as a <span class='file'>json</span> file and used for plotting and Machine Learning analyses and modelling in the following posts.
 If you do not have any downloaded OSSL data, please go back to the [previous post](../spectrodata-OSSL4ML01-download).

 ### Prerequisites

 This post requires that you downloaded OSSL as outlined in the [previous](../spectrodata-OSSL4ML01-download) post.
 You must also have access to a Python interpreter.
 If you know how to use Python you only need to access the python package from the GitHub repo [OSSL-pydev](https://github.com/karttur/OSSL-pydev/), as detailed in the post [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-pydev-clone).
-If you want to have an example structure of command files, also access the adjoining repo [OSSL-data](https://github.com/karttur/OSSL-data/).
-This post is more of a stand-alone explanation of how to setup processing using the python module <span class='module'>OSSL_import</span>; the post [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) instead starts from the structure of a prepared example of [OSSL-data](https://github.com/karttur/OSSL-data/), also accessible from GitHub.

 ### Arrange OSSL

 At the end of the [previous](../spectrodata-OSSL4ML01-download) post I suggested how to organise downloaded OSSL files.
 It is better to put up that structure from the beginning as you will need to state folder paths in the command files that are used to pilot the Python script.
-The post on how to [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) contains details about the file and folder structure.
+The posts [OSSL example framework](../../libspectrosupport/spectrosupport-OSSL-data-clone) and [Run OSSL-pydev modules](../../libspectrosupport/spectrosupport-OSSL-run) contain details about the file and directory structure.

 #### Python Module OSSL_import.py